askap-vast/vast-pipeline/docs/developing/github.md

 2. Checkout the `dev` branch and update it with `git pull`.
 Ensure that there are no uncommitted changes.
 3. Create a new branch off `dev`, naming it `release-vX.Y.Z` where `X.Y.Z` is the new version.
 Typically, patch version increments for bug fixes, minor version increments for new features that do not break backward compatibility with previous versions (i.e. no database schema changes), and major version increments for large changes or for changes that would break backward compatibility.
 4. Bump the version number of the Python package using Poetry, i.e. `poetry version X.Y.Z`.
 This will update the version number in `pyproject.toml`.
-5. Update the version in `package.json` and `vast_pipeline/_version.py` to match the new version number.
+5. Update the version in `package.json` and `vast_pipeline/_version.py` to match the new version number, then run `npm install` to update the `package-lock.json` file.
 6. Update the "announcement bar" in the documentation to refer to the new release.
 This can be found in `docs/theme/main.html` at line 37.
 7. Update the [`CHANGELOG.md`](https://github.com/askap-vast/vast-pipeline/blob/master/CHANGELOG.md){:target="_blank"} by making a copy of the "Unreleased" heading at the top, and renaming the second one to the new version.
+Include a link to the release - it won't exist yet, so just follow the format of the others.
 After this there should be an "Unreleased" heading at the top, immediately followed by another heading with the new version number, which is followed by all the existing changes.
 8. Commit all the changes made above to the new branch and push it to GitHub.
 9. Open a PR to merge the new branch into `master`.
 Note that the default target branch is `dev` so you will need to change this to `master` when creating the PR.
 10. Once the PR has been reviewed and approved, merge the branch into `master`.
 This can only be done by administrators of the repository.
-11. Tag the merge commit on `master` with the version, i.e. `git tag vX.Y.Z`.
+11. Tag the merge commit on `master` with the version, i.e. `git tag vX.Y.Z`, then push the tag to GitHub.

     !!! warning
         If you merged the release branch into `master` with the GitHub web UI, you will need to sync that merge to your local copy and checkout `master` before creating the tag.
 You cannot create tags with the GitHub web UI.

 12. Push the tag to GitHub, i.e. `git push origin vX.Y.Z`.
 13. Merge the release branch into `dev`, resolving any conflicts.
-14. Append "dev" to the version numbers in `pyproject.toml`, `package.json` and `vast_pipeline/_version.py` and commit the change to `dev`.
+14. Append "dev" to the version numbers in `pyproject.toml`, `package.json` and `vast_pipeline/_version.py`, then run `npm install` to update `package-lock.json`, and commit the changes to `dev`.
 This can either be done as a new commit, or while resolving merge conflicts in the previous step, if appropriate.
+15. Create a [new release](https://github.com/askap-vast/vast-pipeline/releases/new) on GitHub that points to the tagged commit on master.